Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Short to Middle term Wishlist (Thanks to all the feedback)
+- Add leave game option by using "select / -", show in informative message when joining
+- Add a confirmation message 'Player N' has joined / left the game
 - Add a settings menu to control audio for sfx and music
 - Redesign the missile tower to be more in-theme: homing attack-gulls from a bird-house would be radical.
 - _sounds_: gull sounds